Post

 4. Writing Posts

 The Chirpy theme’s post writing guide well documents how to write posts and the options available.
-It provides various features beyond what is described in this article, and it contains useful information to refer to, so check the official documentation if needed.
-Here, we’ll summarize the main points to keep in mind every time you post.
+It provides various features beyond what is described in this article, and it’s good reference material, so refer to the official documentation if needed.
+Here, I’ll summarize the key points to keep in mind every time you post.

 Creating a Markdown File